-The Antarctic continent is a land mass covered with ice up to 4km thick.
-The highest point is approximately 4km above sea level.
-There is little exposed rock and, although millions of years ago there was heavy vegetation, today the only plants that grow are very small mosses and lichens.
-Antarctica is the highest, driest, windiest and coldest continent in the world.
+The Antarctic continent is a land mass covered with ice up to 4 km thick.
+The highest point is around 4 km above sea level.
+There is little exposed rock.
+Millions of years ago Antarctica had heavy vegetation, but today the only plants that grow are very small mosses and lichens.

+The Antarctic ice sheet holds about 90% of Earth’s fresh water in 30 million cubic kilometres of ice, but there’s not a drop to drink.
 Antarctica is the driest continent on earth.
-The amount of moisture received by the polar plateau is comparable to that falling on the world’s hot deserts.
+The amount of moisture that falls on the polar plateau is similar to the amount that falls on the world’s hot deserts.

 Antarctica is the windiest continent on earth.
 Winds flow down the coastal slopes under the influence of gravity.
-These katabatic wind speeds have been recorded at up to 327km/h.
-For more information, see Antarctic weather — meteorology.
+These winds are called katabatic winds.
+They have been recorded at speeds of up to 327 km/h.

-Antarctica is the also coldest continent on earth.
-The lowest temperature ever recorded on earth was −89.2°C at Vostok, in the Australian Antarctic Territory, in 1983.
-For more information see Dome Argus (the coldest place in the Antarctic Territory) and wind chill.
+Antarctica is the coldest continent on earth.
+The lowest temperature ever recorded on Earth was −89.2°C. This was recorded at Vostok, in Australian Antarctic Territory, in 1983.

 Including all its islands and ice shelves, Antarctica is nearly twice the size of Australia.
 It covers 13,661,000 km².
 The Australian Antarctic Territory is 5,896,500 km² (42% of Antarctica).